soundptr/SuspiciousOrderTradeDetector/README.md

 # SuspiciousOrderTradeDetector
-Java application to detect suspicious trades and orders
+Java application to detect suspicious trades and orders from a given list of trades and orders